FLONASE vs. Nasacort®: What’s the Difference?

 For years, the go-to choice for allergy relief was an antihistamine, usually in the form of a pill.
-But antihistamines only block histamine, just one of the many allergic substances your immune system releases when you’re exposed to an allergen.*ii
+But antihistamines only block histamine, just one of the many allergic substances your immune system releases when you’re exposed to an allergen.*1

 Nasal sprays with corticosteroids block a variety of allergic substances.
 For example, FLONASE helps block six key allergic substances, including histamine, to treat your symptoms.*